ZainRizvi/ZainRizvi.github.io/_drafts/how-to-get-a-custom-domain-email-address-for-free.md

 ---
 layout: post
-title: How to get a custom domain email address for free
+title: How to get a Free Custom Domain Email Address
 excerpt: 'I recently discovered that it''s possible to combine any domain that you own with your Gmail account and a free MailGun account to get a free custom domain email address!
 Here''s how:'